magenable/module-purchase-partner-url/README.md

-# PurchaseFromPartner
+# Purchase From Partner

-**Purchase From Partner** is a Magento 2 module that allow you to replace standard Add to Cart button with a link to external website. <br>
+**Purchase From Partner** is a Magento 2 module that allows you to replace standard Add to Cart button with a link to external website. <br>
 Typical use case is redirecting from brand website to retail partner website.
 Partner url can be definef on product level.

 <br />